Władysław I Łokietek: Royal titles

 Later histories refer to him also as Władysław IV or Władysław I. There are no records to show that he actually used any regnal number.
 Both numerals are retrospective assignments by later historians.
 "IV" comes from him being the fourth of that name to rule as overlord of the Polish, since Władysław I Herman.
-"I" comes from him having restored the monarchy after a fragmented era of a century or more, and also backwards-counting from Władysław of Varna who officially used the numeral III and Władysław Vasa who used the numeral IV.
+"I" comes from him having restored the monarchy after a fragmented era of a century or more, and also backwards-counting from Władysław III of Poland, who officially used the numeral III, and Władysław Vasa, who used the numeral IV.